-5 Lipstick Mistakes to Stop Making As You Get Older
+5 Lipstick Mistakes To Stop Making on Mature Lips

 There's more than one reason why women love lipstick.
 First, nothing makes a statement like walking into a room swiped in a bold red.
-Young girls don’t grow up dreaming to don a pale pink, after all—more like “Marilyn Red.”
-Second, a signature lip color can become something akin to a childhood blankie, giving comfort and confidence when we need it most.
-And when we finally reach the magical age when we truly come in to our own, there's always magenta or aubergine waiting to replace that signature pale pink, even if only for the night.
+Second, a signature lip color can become something akin to a childhood blanket, giving comfort and confidence when you need it most.
+Lastly, if a time arises when you want to try something totally out of your normal wheelhouse, there's always magenta or mauve waiting to replace that signature pale pink, even if only for the night.

-Here are 5 lipstick mistakes that are secretly making you look older— and how to choose and apply lipstick for aging lips, fine lines, or wrinkles.
+Here are 5 lipstick mistakes to avoid — and how to apply lipstick for aging lips, fine lines, or wrinkles.

 Mistake #1: Picking the wrong formula

 Long-wear is your new best friend.
 But first, know that long-wear and matte are very, very different things.
 You might think that the more matte a lipstick is, the more it should stay put and, hence, solve all of your problems.
-And it's true — sort of.
-A matte formula (often found in the form of a liquid lipstick) is indeed long-lasting but can also be insanely drying, which is already a concern for more mature skin.
-Instead go with a velvet or cream finish—but always long-wear!
+Sometimes, it's true — sort of.
+A matte formula (many times found in the form of a liquid lipstick) is indeed long-lasting, but it can also be insanely drying, which is already a concern for mature skin.
+Instead go with a velvet, cream, or soft matte finish that also boasts hydrating ingredients.

 Want something creamier?
 L'Oréal Paris Celebrity Makeup Artist, Sir John, recommends going classic: "L'Oréal Paris Colour Riche Lipstick is my go-to for all ages.
 The pigment is so rich, and the formula is nourishing and hydrating."

 Mistake #2: Forgetting to prep your canvas